itsparser/itsparser.github.io/src/content/blog/from-gaming-to-software-engineering.md

 ## Conclusion

 Gaming has shaped me in ways that go far beyond entertainment.
 It taught me how to solve problems, embrace failure, work collaboratively, learn quickly, and think creatively.
 These skills have all been instrumental in my journey as a Staff Software Engineer.

+Meanwhile, I will also encourage all people to take up outdoor games as a way to stay active and healthy.
+It's a great way to get some exercise and enjoy the outdoors.

 To anyone who thinks gaming is just a waste of time, I offer a different perspective.
 Gaming can be a powerful training ground—a place to develop skills that are directly applicable to the real world.
 For me, it was the perfect preparation for a career in software engineering.
 And who knows?
 The next time you pick up a controller, you might just be leveling up more than your character.

+Nothing is useless in life, and gaming is no exception.
+It's a great way to stay active, learn new skills, and have fun.

-`NOTE: Thanks to my friend [Ruhaya Sithara](https://www.linkedin.com/in/ruhaya-sithara-636150134/) for encouraging me to write this blog.`
+NOTE: Thanks to my friend [Ruhaya Sithara](https://www.linkedin.com/in/ruhaya-sithara-636150134/) for encouraging me to write this blog.